ErfanMowlaei/ssSTICI/README.md

 # ssSTICI

-**Dataset-specific Split-Transformer with Integrated Convolutions for sparse scRNA-seq cell-variant imputation**
+**Sample-specific Split-Transformer with Integrated Convolutions for sparse scRNA-seq cell-variant imputation**

 Code accompanying the manuscript: